suryabk/coin-flipper/README.md

 ## Overview

-"Flip the Coin" is a chill and interactive web project where you can flip a virtual coin by simply clicking the coin or tapping the "RANDOM" button
+"Flip the Coin" is a chill and interactive web project where you can flip a virtual coin by simply clicking the coin or tapping the "RANDOM" button.
+The result (Heads or Tails) is displayed dynamically using JavaScript.

 ![Thumbnail](https://github.com/suryabk/coin-flipper/blob/master/src/design/thumbnail.jpg?raw=true)